Category 95: American Cream Ale

 Perceived Bitterness: Low to medium

 Fermentation Characteristics: These beers can be fermented with either ale or lager yeast depending on the underlying wheat beer style.
-Low fruity-estery aroma and flavor are typical.
-Diacetyl should not be perceived.
+Low fruity esters are typical.
+Diacetyl should not be present.
 In versions served with yeast, yeasty aroma and flavor should be low to medium.

 IBU: 10-35